kukapishi/hackintosh-efi/README.md

 # my ryzentosh efi
 my hackintosh efi. i do NOT recommend to use this. its better to build yours instead.
+WARNING: You should edit your smbios because it's not valid here.
+I did that because keeping my own is not safe.

 ## specs
 | category      | device                     |